ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/rod-stewart-blood-red-roses-giveaway.markdown

 section1-content: "<p>We are more than familiar with Rod Stewart’s singing voice,\
   \ the wonderfully warm rasp that has sound-tracked our lives.
 He has, of course,\
   \ put his name to more than his share of stone-cold classics: Maggie May, The Killing\
-  \ Of Georgie, You Wear It Well, I Was Only Joking…</p>\r\n<p>On Blood Red Roses,\
+  \ Of Georgie, You Wear It Well, I Was Only Joking…</p>\n<p>On Blood Red Roses, inspiration\
-  \ inspiration has returned in full and the creative juices, and songs, have been\
+  \ has returned in full and the creative juices, and songs, have been flowing.
+The\
-  \ flowing.
-The new songs fearlessly address life’s thornier issues from first infatuation\
+  \ new songs fearlessly address life’s thornier issues from first infatuation to\
-  \ to our final words to a friend, and all the agonies and ecstasies along the way.</p>\r\
+  \ our final words to a friend, and all the agonies and ecstasies along the way.</p>\n\
-  \n<p>Looking forward to hearing Rod’s songs?
+  <p>Looking forward to hearing Rod’s songs?
 Enter the form below for a chance to\
-  \ win Rod Stewart Blood Red Roses CD and enjoy his lovely warm rasp voice anywhere!</p>"
+  \ win Rod Stewart Blood Red Roses CD and enjoy his lovely warm rasp voice anywhere!</p>\n"
 entry-title: "Win Rod Stewart Blood Red Roses CD!"
-entry-content: "Enter the draw to win Rod Stewart Blood Red Roses by completing the\
+entry-content: "<p>Enter the draw to win Rod Stewart Blood Red Roses by completing\
-  \ form below before 23:59 on 26th of November 2018."
+  \ the form below before 23:59 on 26th of November 2018.</p>\n"
 has-winner: false
 prize-description: "Rod Stewart Blood Red Roses CD."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\